Skip to main content

 Before you configure the Fiserv DNA Connector, make sure you have the following credentials and connectivity:

-• Follow the steps in Getting started.
+• Follow the steps in Get started.

 • Fiserv DNA access: An active account in the Fiserv DNA production or test environment with necessary permissions.